Inzomniakk/silent-sailing/README.md

-# Example
+# Silent Sailing
-An example greeter plugin
+A plugin to mute other players' ships.

+Does not work, yet.